frisoft/ateam/README.md

 It implemets a ranking system of your open pull requests (excluding the ones with "WIP" label).

+Draft pull requiests and pull requires with "WIP" label are excluded.

+Pull requests with in progress of failing tests re excluded as well.

 It assigns a score to the pull requests.
 Then, it orders them by score.
 The highest first, the lowest last.

 The ranking algorithm is based on several pieces of information fetched from GitHub.